Keith Moon: Destructive behaviour

 Moon led a destructive lifestyle.
 During the Who's early days he began taking amphetamines, and in an NME interview said his favourite food was "French Blues".
 He spent his share of the band's income quickly, and was a regular at London clubs such as the Speakeasy (where manager Roy Flynn recalls having to throw him out on three occasions) and The Bag O'Nails.
 The combination of pills and alcohol escalated into alcoholism and drug addiction. "[We] went through the same stages everybody goes through – the bloody drug corridor", he later reflected.
 "Drinking suited the group a lot better."

 According to Townshend, Moon began destroying hotel rooms when the Who stayed at the Berlin Hilton on tour in late 1966.
 In addition to hotel rooms, Moon destroyed friends' homes—and even his own—including throwing furniture from upper-storey windows.
 Andrew Neill and Matthew Kent estimated that his destruction of hotel toilets and plumbing cost as much as £300,000.
 These acts, often fuelled by drugs and alcohol, were Moon's way of demonstrating his eccentricity and he enjoyed shocking the public with them.
 Longtime friend and personal assistant, Dougal Butler, observed: "He was trying to make people laugh and be Mr Funny; he wanted people to love him and enjoy him, but he would go so far.
 Like a train ride you couldn't stop."

 In a limousine on the way to the airport, Moon insisted they return to their hotel, saying "I forgot something."
 At the hotel he ran back to his room, grabbed the television and threw it out of the window into the swimming pool below.
 He then jumped back into the limo, saying "I nearly forgot."

 Fletcher argues that the Who's lengthy break (15 December 1971 – 11 August 1972) between the end of their 1971 Who's Next Tour and the beginning of the Quadrophenia sessions devastated Moon's health, as without the rigours of lengthy shows and regular touring that had previously kept him in shape, his hard-partying lifestyle took a greater toll on his body.
-He did not keep a drum kit or practise at Tara, and began to deteriorate physically as a result of his lifestyle.
+He did not keep a drum kit or practise at Tara (Moon's London home), and began to deteriorate physically as a result of his lifestyle.
 Around the same time he became a severe alcoholic, starting the day with drinks.
 He changed from the "lovable boozer" he presented himself as, to a "boorish drunk".
 David Puttnam recalled, "The drinking went from being a joke to being a problem.
 On That'll Be the Day it was social drinking.
 By the time Stardust came round it was hard drinking."